 A distinguishable colour is recommended even if the other characteristic is also used.

 The effect on display clutter should be taken into account if display on the navigation window during route monitoring and collision avoidance is anticipated.

+Display and Management of Navigational Warnings

+S-124 Navigational Warnings (NAVWARN) portrayal is provided by a portrayal catalogue that includes a symbol set and symbol instructions for the feature and attribute combinations.

+Additional Portrayal requirements of the Graphical User Interface

+A dedicated interface is required to provide users with interaction with NAVWARN messages.
+This interface must, at a minimum, provide functionality for;

+The user must be able to tag individual messages according to the filtering requirements in section 12.2.